chiragkheni78/MobyWebView/WEBVIEW_PERMISSION.md

 }
 ```

-Check location request, if permission is granted then return `true`.
+Check location request, if permission is granted then return `true` in the activity Like-.
 ```java
 private boolean checkAndRequestLocationPermissions() {
         int locationPermission = ContextCompat.checkSelfPermission(this, Manifest.permission.ACCESS_FINE_LOCATION);